 Although Village Voice would not publicly release figures, Ortega said ad revenue declines for the paper were “consistent with the rest of the industry”.
 He said the company was seeing fast growth in Web revenue (Backpage.com) and expected print revenue to increase in 2010.

-You do not need understand corporate shilling and acquisitions to know the dollars back from this investment were dollars from human trafficking .
-The money that paid the staff that were there, after it was purchased by Mike Lacey, that money came from human trafficking.
+You do not need to understand corporate shilling and acquisitions to know the dollars back from this investment were dollars from human trafficking.
+The money that paid the staff that was there, after it was purchased by Mike Lacey, that money came from human trafficking.